If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

 This is obvious.
 Someone who has a lot of experience in writing and editing can almost certainly help you with your manuscript and give useful feedback.

-Keep in mind that many people outside of this group vastly overestimate their experience and ability in these areas.
-They think because they write emails all day, it qualifies them as skilled writers or editors, when in fact they are not that at all.
+Keep in mind that many people vastly overestimate their experience and ability in these areas.
+Many people think because they write emails all day, it qualifies them as skilled writers or editors, when in fact they are not that at all.

 This is why at Scribe we have a rigorous testing process before we even begin to work with editors, outliners, and publishing managers—even if they are employed full time as writers or editors, we don’t assume they’re skilled.
 We want to see their work, and we judge their ability by the quality of their work.